Lebanon on the edge

 Several local personalities have expressed their readiness to become members of the first Steering Committee: the Sunni Mufti of the Akkar and other sheikhs, some of them from Syria, the Maronite Archbishop and local priests, the Greek-Orthodox Metropolitan, local NGO leaders and also one Alawi notable.

 Our Peace Centre is welcoming the youth of different confessions and groups, both Syrian and Lebanese.
 We chose a building in a safe, natural setting to give traumatised children and adolescents the possibility to breathe.
 In our Peace Centre, they are receiving psychosocial and educational support as well as material help.
-We have started the distribution of non-food items to newly arriving Syrian refugees in most urgent need.
+We have also distributed emergency aid to newly arriving refugees and continue to provide assistance for most urgent needs.

 We need your support to sustain our work for the future.
 Please click here for making a small donation.
 Every help counts!